-Anyway, back to the rest of the review.
+Anyway, back to the rest of the Anthem review.

 You play as a freelancer on a wild and untamed world.
-You pilot mech suits known as Javelins and work to keep Fort Tarsis safe from threats such as outlaws, the insectoid Scars, a high tech enemy known as the Dominion, and the mystical shaper relics.
+You pilot mech suits known as Javelins.
+Working to keep Fort Tarsis safe from threats such as outlaws, the insectoid Scars, a high tech enemy known as the Dominion, and the mystical shaper relics.
 The setting and lore are very interesting and it isn’t afraid to bend reality in its world.
 After all, the Anthem of Creation is seemingly limitless in what it can do.

 The main story is average at best, the villain is forgettable and it ends somewhat anticlimactically.
 Yet Bioware’s stellar writing still exists in Anthem, but it’s easy to pass up.
 Between missions, you wander around Fort Tarsis to pick up contracts.
-But there are numerous amounts of NPCs you can speak to.
-Each one has there own story to tell, and you can influence these stories through dialogue choices.
+There are numerous amounts of NPCs you can speak to and each one has there own story to tell.
+You can influence these stories through dialogue choices.

 Future dialogue with the same NPC can be wildly different depending on previous conversations and they are fun and interesting.
 From hearing about the adventures of a lady attempting to pet all manner of wild creatures, to solving the relationship problems of two married spies.
 It’s all optional, but I recommend exploring it all.

 The various amount of side quests also have their own continuing storylines and the voice acting and animations really sell it all.
 All of the NPCs are voiced very well and the facial animations help convey the words beautifully.